Model-robust and efficient covariate adjustment for cluster-randomized experiments: Concluding remarks

 A common objective for covariate adjustment in cluster-randomized experiments is to address chance imbalance and improve precision \citep{su2021model}.
 However, how to best select the optimal set and functional forms of covariates is an open problem that remains to be addressed in future research.
 For cluster-randomized experiments, this problem may be more challenging due to the unknown intracluster correlations of the outcomes and covariates within each cluster.
 In many cases where the investigators can only include a limited number of clusters, there will be a trade-off between the loss of degrees of freedom by adjusting for weakly prognostic covariates and the potential asymptotic power gain by including more baseline variables.
 While the proposed estimators may be a useful vehicle to incorporate variable selection techniques in the working models, we maintain the recommendation of pre-specifying prognostic covariates for adjustment in the design stage based on subject-matter knowledge for practical applications.

 Throughout the article, we have defined the cluster-average treatment effect and individual-level treatment effect estimands as a function of the source population size $N_i$, which can differ from the observed cluster size $M_i$.
 Therefore, accurate identification of these estimands require knowledge of the source population size.
-Conceptually, this source population represents the set of eligible participants in each cluster that may be recruited had the investigator obtained infinite financial and logistical resources, and is precisely the set of individuals that the intervention is designed to target.
+Conceptually, this source population represents the set of eligible participants in each cluster that may be recruited had the investigator obtained unlimited financial and logistical resources, and is precisely the set of individuals that the intervention is designed to target.
 The availability of $N_i$ typically depends on the types of clusters and the resource of the study.
 For example, the source population size can be readily available if schools, worksites and villages are randomized, whereas the source population size may be estimated from historical data if clinics or hospitals are randomized.
 In this latter case, one may set $N_i=M_i$ to perform an enrolled population analysis, which implicitly assumes equivalence between the observed population and the source population in each cluster.
 In the case where $N_i>M_i$ but no information of $N_i$ is available, we stated in Remark \ref{rmk:3} that only the cluster-average treatment effect is identifiable.
-In future work, it would be interesting establish alternative conditions to identify the individual-level treatment effect in the absence of knowledge on source population size.
+In future work, it would be worthwhile to establish alternative conditions to identify the individual-level treatment effect in the absence of knowledge on source population size.

-For developing the asymptotic properties of the model-robust estimators, we have focused on simple randomization, whereas stratified randomization and cluster rerandomization are useful alternative strategies to address baseline imbalance and further improve the study power.
-For example, \citet{wang2021mixed} proved that stratified randomization leads to more efficient average treatment effect estimators under a working linear mixed model in cluster-randomized experiments. \citet{lu2022design} recently developed the asymptotic theory for cluster rerandomization under a finite-population framework.
-It would be useful to further extend our results to accommodate stratified cluster randomization and cluster rerandomization.
+For developing the asymptotic properties of the model-robust estimators, we have primarily focused on simple randomization {and discussed the implications under stratified cluster randomization and biased-coin cluster randomization.
+Beyond these randomization schemes, cluster rerandomization is a useful strategy} to address baseline imbalance and further improve the study power. \citet{lu2022design} recently developed the asymptotic theory for cluster rerandomization under a finite-population framework.
+It would be useful to further extend our results to accommodate cluster rerandomization.